Charlotte de Laval: Marriage and issue

+Later life

 Charlotte's husband was taken prisoner at the Battle of Saint-Quentin in 1557, and was released two years later.
 It was during his imprisonment in the fortress of L'Ecluse that he avidly read the works of John Calvin and by his release in 1559 he had become a fervent Huguenot.

+It has been suggested that she was the "Madame de Curosot", said to be a Huguenot sponsor of the poet Pierre de Bocosel de Chastelard who was executed in Scotland for twice invading the privacy of Mary, Queen of Scots.
+The name "Curosot" may have a cipher name substituted for "Châtillon" in the original correspondence.

 She died on 3 March 1568 in Orléans at the age of thirty-eight.
 In 1571, Gaspard married secondly Jacqueline de Montbel, by whom he had a posthumous daughter Beatrix, born on 21 December 1572.
 He had been assassinated four months earlier by paid assassins of Henry I, Duke of Guise allegedly acting under the orders of the French queen mother Catherine de Medici.
 Immediately upon his death, the St. Bartholomew's Day Massacre commenced, in which Charlotte's son-in-law Charles de Téligny also lost his life.

 Through her daughter Louise, Charlotte was the ancestress of King William III of England, Frederick the Great, and the present British Royal Family also directly descends from her.